TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 #### Boolean Logic
 To determine whether an expression evaluates to `true` or `false`, you'll need a comparison operator.
 There are several provided by Ruby:

-`==`(equals) returns `true` if the values compared are equal.
+`==` (equals) returns `true` if the values compared are equal.
 ```ruby
 5 == 5 #=> true
 5 == 6 #=> false
 ```

-`!=`(not equal) returns `true` if the values compared are not equal.
+`!=` (not equal) returns `true` if the values compared are not equal.
 ```ruby
 5 != 7 #=> true
 5 != 5 #=> false
 ```

-`>`(greater than) returns `true` if the value on the left of the operator is larger than the value on the right.
+`>` (greater than) returns `true` if the value on the left of the operator is larger than the value on the right.
 ```ruby
 7 > 5 #=> true
 5 > 7 #=> false
 ```

-`<`(less than) returns `true` if the value on the left of the operator is smaller than the value on the right.
+`<` (less than) returns `true` if the value on the left of the operator is smaller than the value on the right.
 ```ruby
 5 < 7 #=> true
 7 > 5 #=> false
 ```

-`>=`(greater than or equal to) returns `true` if the value on the left of the operator is larger than or equal to the value on the right.
+`>=` (greater than or equal to) returns `true` if the value on the left of the operator is larger than or equal to the value on the right.
 ```ruby
 7 >= 7 #=> true
 7 >= 5 #=> true
 ```

-`<=`(less than or equal to) returns `true` if the value on the left of the operator is smaller than or equal to the value on the right.
+`<=` (less than or equal to) returns `true` if the value on the left of the operator is smaller than or equal to the value on the right.
 ```ruby
 5 <= 5 #=> true
 5 <= 7 #=> true
 ```

-`.eql?` checks both the value type and the actual value it holds.
+`#eql?` checks both the value type and the actual value it holds.
 ```ruby
 5.eql?(5.0) #=> false; although they are the same value, one is an integer and the other is a float
 5.eql?(5)   #=> true
 ```

-`.equal?` checks whether both values are the exact same object in memory.
+`#equal?` checks whether both values are the exact same object in memory.
 This can be slightly confusing because of the way computers store some values for efficiency.
 Two variables pointing to the same number will usually return `true`.

 ```ruby
 a = 5